vahurnya/esp-open-lwip/README.md

 ```

 ### Additional Netifs
+- With LWIP_HAVE_LOOPIF 1 in lwipopts.h the stack configures a loopback interface at 127.0.0.1.
+To get it working either netif_poll_all() has to be called often in the main loop or the new global callback variable netif_loop_action has to be defined with a void* callback_fn(struct netif *netif) that schedules a netif_poll(netif) in the main task.

 Added two additional preliminary netif implementations:
 - The Ethernet ENC28J60 driver from https://github.com/Informatic/espenc .
 This should work with an ENC28J60 connected via SPI.
 To get this running,you will need at least this SPI driver: https://github.com/MetalPhreak/ESP8266_SPI_Driver .
 This is not yet tested.
 - A TUNIF dummy device.
 This skeleton driver needs at least some additional load/unload functions to be useful for anything.
 It is intended as starting point for a tunnel device, e.g. for some kind of VPN tunnel.